SAPhow/SAP.how/_posts/s4hana/2023-08-04-guide-on-rfid.md

 In the standard SAP environment, the primary supported method for working with RFID is through the SAP Auto-ID Infrastructure (SAP AII).
-This is technically a distinct system from SAP S/4HANA and offers capabilities for connecting RFID-specific equipment like RFID scanners.
+This is technically a distinct system from SAP S/4HANA and offers capabilities for connecting RFID-specific equipment like RFID scanners and printers.
 It also provides functionality for creating RFID identifiers and decoding RFID tags.

 ### Creating RFID Identifications (EPC, SSCC)

 To utilize standard functionality for creating identifiers like EPC (Electronic Product Code) and SSCC (Serial Shipping Container Code), integration with SAP AII is essential.
-EPC, a popular data format in RFID processes, is developed by GS1—the organization also known for SSCC.
+EPC, a popular data format in RFID processes, is developed by GS1 — the organization also known for SSCC.
 Although there's no direct SAP standard support for creating EPC/TDS RFID identifiers outside of SAP AII, the open format allows for custom implementation in ABAP or other languages using the relevant specifications.